-Reasons for the request(s) are explained in the appendices entitled "Reasons to request information required under Annex VII and VIII of REACH", respectively.
+Reasons for the request(s) are explained in the following Appendices entitled "Reasons to request information required under Annexes VII to VIII of REACH", respectively.

 Information required depends on your tonnage band

 You must provide the information listed above for all REACH Annexes applicable to you, and in accordance with Articles 10(a) and 12(1) of REACH, the information specified in Annexes VII and VIII to REACH, for registration at 10-100 tpa.